-Vladimir Plahotniuc is a high-ranking member of the Democratic Party (PDM) and a wealthy businessman whose net worth estimates range from several hundread million to over a billion USD.
+Since December 2017, Vladimir Plahotniuc is Chairman of the Democratic Party (PDM).
+He is considered to be the wealthiest businessman in the country, but his net worth estimates range from several hundread million to over a billion USD.

 While his business career has been long, two of Plahotniuc’s most important business ventures were as an executive with Petrom Moldova (a Romanian-owned oil and gas producer) from 2001 to 2011 and as Chairman of Victoriabank (the country’s leading commercial bank) from 2006 to 2011.
 Additionally, Plahotniuc owns Moldova’s two largest television broadcasters, Prime and TV 2 Plus.

 In 2009, Plahotniuc, erstwhile member of the PCRM team, joined Marian Lupu in defecting to the Democratic Party.
 At first, he merely supported the party financially in the same manner he had supported the PCRM.
 Then, he was elected to parliament in late 2010.
 He became first deputy speaker, but then resigned when faced with an imminent dismissal at the height of the Huntingate scandal, only to leave Parliament altogether in October 2013.

 Critics accuse Plahotniuc of corruption on a grand scale, and of using his connections with Voronin and the communist party to enrich himself in the 2000s.
 Critics say that he now employs the tremendous resources under his control to further grow his fortune and strengthen his political position.
 Nevertheless, no substantial evidence of criminality has ever been presented against Plahotniuc.